-On this page UT timekeeping and celestial navigation, monitoring the drift of your watch through the use of a diary is crucial.
+On this page, about UT timekeeping and celestial navigation, monitoring the drift of your watch using a diary is crucial.

 The primary focus of our website is to offer guidance on the precise calculation of the Line of Position (LOP) to find your way at sea.